Regency Mall (Racine): History

 Regency Mall was built on an eighty-acre site on the northeast corner of Durand Avenue and South Green Bay Road.
 The area was formerly home to an institutional farm for the Racine County Insane Asylum, which was located to the north.
 Federated Department Stores, then-owner of Boston Store, first proposed the shopping center in 1968.
 The County Board approved the construction in 1969, selling the site in 1971.

 Construction on the mall was to begin in 1973, originally projected to be completed by 1975.
 However, the site was sold to developers Jacobs, Visconsi, and Jacobs, who received a three-year extension from the county, eventually breaking ground in the fall of 1978.

 The mall opened on August 5, 1981, with two anchors: Bergner-Weise and Boston Store.
 Target, often considered an anchor of the mall despite being unconnected to the building, opened before it on July 26, 1981.
 In November, J.C.
 Penney became the third anchor after closing its downtown Racine store, which had operated since 1925.
 A Sears filled the fourth space March 1, 1982, making it the chain's third location in Racine since its downtown store had opened in 1929.
 A six-screen cinema opened in January 1983.

-The south anchor space, originally Bergner's, was later rebranded as a Prange's.
+The south anchor space, originally Bergner's, was later rebranded as a Prange's in 1985.
 When that chain was purchased in 1992, the store was converted into a Younkers.
 When the Younkers closed in 2001, Boston Store, which already occupied the mall's east anchor, opened a second location in the south anchor.
-Steve and Barry's, which sold college-branded apparel, moved into the space in November 2004.
+Steve & Barry's, which sold college-branded apparel, moved into the space in November 2004.
 Burlington Coat Factory became the tenant after Steve and Barry's moved to a smaller space in 2008.

 The mall was acquired by CBL Properties, owners of over 70 malls, in 2001.
 Aimed at middle-income customers and being the only enclosed mall in Racine County, Regency had sales of over $100 million in 2004.
 During that year, several retail spaces in the southwest part of the mall, including Chick-fil-A and RadioShack were combined into a single large space for Linens 'n Things.
 After Linens 'n Things closed, the space was repurposed for Flooring Supercenter, and later an hhgregg electronics store in 2012.
 The hhgregg location, which was not accessible from within the mall, closed in 2016 shortly before the chain went bankrupt.
 The space has been occupied by Bob's Discount Furniture since 2017.